etijskens/wetppr/docs/chapter-4.md

 - Neither of the algorithms seem to get close to the minimum,
 - In terms of closeness to the minimum there no clear winner, although `ON` got rather close twice,
-- The higher the initial energy, the worse the solution,
+- The higher the initial energy, the worse the solution, which is acceptable, as the average displacement magnitude is fixed.
 - None of the algorithms seems to converge.
 In the first and the last run `ON2` found its best guess at 2044 and 2621 iterations.
 None of the approximately 198_000 later attempts could reduce the energy.
 This seems to be the case for `ON` as well, although the numbers are a bit higher.
+Despite being far from the minimum, improvements seem to involve progressively more work.

 Especially the last conclusion is rather worrying.
 Our algorithms don't seem to sample the configuration space very efficiently.